 (a) the person is unable to sign because of a permanent disability; or

-(b) within the period of 10 years before the application, the applicant has provided a signature under this Act.
+(b) within the period of 10 years before the application, the applicant has provided a signature under this Act or a related Act.

+(5) The CEO is authorised to use on a photo card a photograph or signature provided by the applicant under this Act, or a related Act, within the period of 10 years before the application.

+[Section 6 amended: No. 8 of 2022 s.
+15.]

 7. Issue of photo card

 The CEO may issue a Western Australian Photo Card to an applicant if —